Acorns App Makes it Easy to Save and Invest 2021 Acorns App Review: Is Acorns a Safe Way to Invest?

 I’ve been impressed with the premise of Acorns for some time and I’ve been equally as impressed with the platform overall.
 Like many FinTech companies, Acorns helps break down some of the barriers that prevent average consumers from doing smart things with their money, such as investing.
 By making it easy for anyone to start saving and investing their spare change, Acorns makes something big out of something so small (hence the name).

 The only real downside is the price, which can eat into your earnings — especially if you aren’t setting much aside.
-Plus, with the app discontinuing the Lite option, it’s worth running the math on the Personal and Family plans ($3 a month and $5 a month, respectively) to see if they make sense for you.
+Plus, with the app discontinuing the Lite option, it’s worth running the math on the Bronze, Silver, and Gold plans ($3 a month, $6 a month, and $12 a month, respectively) to see if they make sense for you.
 If they do, I’d still recommend that users make the most of their monthly fee, selecting as many transactions as they can for Round Ups and depositing additional funds when possible.

 Ultimately, as your balance and investment knowledge grows, users may even consider taking their money to other investment apps such as SoFi Invest and Robinhood that offer a more hands-on investing experience.
 Additionally you may find that online savings accounts or traditional retirement accounts may be better long-term homes for your money.